cferdinandi/gmt-add-ids-to-header-tags/README.md

 1. Upload the `add-ids-to-header-tags-plus` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the Plugins menu in WordPress.

 And that's it, you're done.
 Nice work!
-You change what gets minified under "Settings" in the Admin Dashboard.
+You can set options under "Settings" in the Admin Dashboard.